369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 	[1,0] ≈ 1
 ```

-So what this is doing is, if we look at the first neuron (h₁), it's performing a logical OR by outputinga 1 whenever at least one of the inputs is a 1.
+What this is doing is, if we look at the first neuron (h₁), it's performing a logical OR by outputing a 1 whenever at least one of the inputs is a 1.
 The second neuron (h₂) is like the flipside of a logical OR, it outputs a 1 as long as one of the units is a 0, else it will ouput a 1.
 And (y) is basically doing an AND, it wants both inputs to be on for the output to be on.
 If they are both 1 we get back a 1, else 0.